Stannic-7863/LemonGui/README.md

 `id` is used if `attachment_to` is set to `Id`.
 It uses position and size data from previous frame.

-`parent` `element` *anchor* defines where the floating is attached to parent. `parent` defines the point where the floating is attached to the parent. `element` defines the point where floating is attached to the parent.
+`parent` `element` *anchor* defines how floating and parent are attached together. `parent` defines the point where the floating is attached to the parent. `element` defines the point where parent is attached to the floating.

 #### Text